quinnandrews/spring-local-postgresql/README.md

 }
 ```

-Then you can reference `LocalApplication.class` in your integration tests to enable the embedded PostgreSQL by using the `classes` attribute on `@SpringBootTest`:
+Now you can reference `LocalApplication.class` in your integration tests to enable the embedded PostgreSQL by using the `classes` attribute on `@SpringBootTest`:
 ```java
 @ActiveProfiles("test")
 @SpringBootTest(classes = LocalApplication.class)